Cricket-ECB pushes inaugural The Hundred back to 2021

 "Whilst we are naturally disappointed that we won't get to realise our ambitions this year, The Hundred will go ahead in 2021 when we are safely able to deliver everything we intended to help grow the game.
 Matches would have comprised 100 balls per innings with a change of ends after 10 deliveries.

 A home broadcasting deal with Sky Sports is worth 36.5 million pounds but it was likely the competition would initially run at a loss, prompting criticism and even an inquiry by the Department for Digital, Culture, Media and Sport (DCMS).
-Other critics suggested The Hundred would detract from the already-popular T20 Blast featuring all 18 counties.
+Despite the delay, however, Harrison says the ECB remains firmly committed to the competition, saying it has the potential to help cricket recover from the financial impact of the pandemic that has cut off cash flows.

+The 18 first-class counties were due to each receive 1.3 million pounds each from The Hundred.
+"As we emerge from the fallout of COVID-19, there will be an even greater need for The Hundred," he said.

+"Our survival as a game, long-term, will be dependent on our ability to recover financially and continue our ambition to build on cricket's growing fan base.
+That need has not gone anyway, if anything, it is now more critical."
+According to the ECB, more than 180,000 tickets had been sold for matches scheduled in 2020, all of which will be refunded.

 The domestic cricket calendar in England has been severely impacted by the coronavirus crisis.
 England's three-match home test series against West Indies scheduled for June and the women's T20I and ODI matches against India in June and July will also be moved.